Dolby Digital: Cinema

 The simplest way of converting existing projectors is to add a so-called penthouse digital soundhead above the projector head.
-However, for new projectors it made sense to use dual analogue/digital soundheads in the normal optical soundhead position under the projector head.
+However, for new projectors it made sense to use dual analog/digital soundheads in the normal optical soundhead position under the projector head.
 To allow for the dual-soundhead arrangement the data is recorded 26 frames ahead of the picture.
 If a penthouse soundhead is used, the data must be delayed in the processor for the required amount of time, around 2 seconds.
 This delay can be adjusted in steps of the time between perforations, (approximately 10.4 ms).

-Dolby Digital is still the predominant sound mixing format for movies, despite the introduction of Dolby Surround 7.1 and Dolby Atmos in 2010 and 2012, respectively.
+Dolby Digital continues to be supported across theaters and home systems, but most new film releases are now mixed in Dolby Atmos, introduced in 2012 as an object-based sound format.
+Dolby Atmos has become the main format used in professional cinema and streaming productions.

 Versions

 Dolby Digital has similar technologies, included in Dolby Digital EX, Dolby Digital Live, Dolby Digital Plus, Dolby Digital Surround EX, Dolby Digital Recording, Dolby Digital Cinema, Dolby Digital Stereo Creator and Dolby Digital 5.1 Creator.